RaccoonCodes/Library/README.md

     }
 }
 ```
-- GetBookByIdAsync: Retrieves a book by its ID.
+- `GetBookByIdAsync`: Retrieves a book by its ID.
-- GetAllBooksAsync: Retrieves all books, ordered by title, author, edition, and year.
+- `GetAllBooksAsync`: Retrieves all books, ordered by title, author, edition, and year.
-- GetBooksByCategoryIdAsync: Retrieves books by a specific category ID, ordered by title, author, edition, and year.
+- `GetBooksByCategoryIdAsync`: Retrieves books by a specific category ID, ordered by title, author, edition, and year.
-- AddBookAsync: Adds a new book to the database and saves the changes.
+- `AddBookAsync`: Adds a new book to the database and saves the changes.
-- UpdateBookAsync: Updates an existing book in the database and saves the changes.
+- `UpdateBookAsync`: Updates an existing book in the database and saves the changes.
-- DeleteBookAsync: Deletes a book by its ID from the database and saves the changes.
+- `DeleteBookAsync`: Deletes a book by its ID from the database and saves the changes.

 The EBookRepo class is injected into Homecontrollers via dependency injection.